 Digital displays are highly rated because of their easy readability, which is an invaluable asset in the military.
-A typical G-Shock tactical watch has a digital or a hybrid analog/digital face.
+A typical G-Shock watch has a digital or a hybrid analog/digital face.
 Digital displays are also irreplaceable in presenting various informative data from the temperature to measuring the heights and air pressure.

 All the G-Shock digital watches have a 12/24-hour format and possess a stopwatch functionality with some models measuring an astounding 1/1000 precision.
 As you may already know, a 24-hour format is prevalent amongst the military personnel in keeping misunderstandings minimal without the confusing AMs and PMs.

 A stopwatch engages precise timing and countdown opportunities, which is, again, a beneficial property in tactical operations.

-An analog/digital hybrid display is capable of showing all the necessary data you’ll find from a G-shock tactical watch.
+An analog/digital hybrid display is capable of showing all the necessary data you’ll need out there.
 Though a fully digital display is more widespread in combat, the hybrid version is vastly gaining popularity.

 Many find the classic dial clearer in giving a better sense of time with the watch’s hands displayed.
 Of course, it’s up to everyone to decide, but you definitely can’t look past the opportunities both face types can offer.

 How Much Does a G-Shock Cost?